Home / Reviews / Kraken Review / Kraken vs. Kraken Pro

 Kraken Pro App Features

 The Kraken Pro mobile app offers a range of advanced features, including charting tools, real-time order books, and detailed market analytics.
 It’s designed for traders who need professional-grade tools while away from their desktops.
-The app supports margin trading and allows users to set advanced order types directly from their mobile device.
+The app allows users to set advanced order types directly from their mobile device.

 Which Mobile App Is Better for Your Needs?